New tools to improve performance

 “The pixel also allows for retargeting users on Twitter, which can allow for an increase in conversation rates/decrease in costs per conversion from paid Twitter marketing campaigns.”

-BrandExtract‘s Kyle Smith advises to “invest in targeted ads over boosted posts [because] boosted posts are one-offs.
+BrandExtract‘s Kyle Smith advises to “invest in running targeted Twitter ads over boosted posts [because] boosted posts are one-offs.
 They have a place in a social media strategy but are most effective in increasing brand awareness.”

 “Twitter Ads, on the other hand, are campaigns that, when done properly, drive leads/traffic.
 Ads allow marketers to develop highly targeted content that will resonate with specific audience segments.”